Welcome, friends!

 My love for traditionally handcrafted jewelry started as a little girl.
 Even though I was born in Texas, I spent much of my childhood in Southwestern Colorado where my grandfather owned a hotel.
 The hotel was North of the Navajo nation and when the Navajo traders would make their route through the U.S to sell their wares, they’d stay at the hotel and pay us in jewelry and handmade crafts.
 Being exposed to these incredible pieces at such a young age created a connection to Native American craftsmanship that has lasted my entire life.

 I also grew up overlooking my uncle’s silversmith bench.
-If I was lucky, he’d let me scrub the grime and polish off of the finished jewelry pieces.
+If I was lucky, he’d let help with the last shine and scrub the grime and polish off of the finished jewelry pieces.
 As you can imagine, I felt like pretty hot stuff being involved in that process - further inspiring my obsession, though it didn’t manifest until many years later.

-Despite the family ‘roots’, I never learned to silversmith as a child.
+Despite my artistic family roots, I never learned to silversmith as a child.
 In fact, the opposite happened.
-I grew up, got a degree from Oklahoma State and worked in accounting for 7 years.
+I grew up, earned my degree from Oklahoma State, and spent a few years in banking followed by several years in operations management.

 Then I had an idea.
 A pretty wacky idea.
 I was going to go to law school.

-But first, I wanted to take 6 months off to spend with my 91-year-old grandmother (who lived with my husband and I) and as a hobby, begin to silversmith.
+But first, I wanted to take 6 months off to spend with my 91-year-old grandmother (who lived with my husband and I) and study for my LSAT.
+As a hobby, I thought I’d silversmith.
 The desire to learn was always there, I’d just never had the time.
 Besides, I wanted to learn so I could make custom pieces for myself.

 Lifelong obsessions have a funny way of leading you to where you’re supposed to be in life.
 I gave up an entire career to take a little leap, but now I can’t imagine doing anything else.
 This isn’t just a job for me, it’s my true passion.